Short Sessions, Part 19

 This is about five free games I’ve played recently, with my hidden personal notes.

-Read more “Game Notes, Part 2”
+Read more “Short Sessions, Part 17”

 This is a blog series about the latest video games I’ve played recently, with my hidden personal notes.

-Read more “Game Notes, Part 1”
+Read more “Short Sessions, Part 16”